gbvbahia01/Spring-Batch-Thread-ItemReader-Stuck/README.md

 When _findNextToBeProcessed()_ method returns the row is changed to PROCESSING status and is not locked anymore.

 ###### MongoDB
-I did the environment pod block in MongoDB calling on the Spring MongoTemplate method [findAndUpdate](https://docs.spring.io/spring-data/mongodb/docs/current/reference/html/#mongo-template.find-and-upsert)
+In MongoDb the same thing can be achieved by calling on the Spring MongoTemplate method [findAndUpdate](https://docs.spring.io/spring-data/mongodb/docs/current/reference/html/#mongo-template.find-and-upsert)
-Changing the status as in _findNextToBeProcessed()_ JPA.
+Changing the status as presented in _findNextToBeProcessed()_ JPA.

 ### TEST Environment
 After all implementation is time to test.
 I pull up my project in TEST environment and start to send requests.